San Francisco area rail system and workers to resume talking

-SAN FRANCISCO San Francisco's regional rail system and its striking employees were to resume mediation on Tuesday evening after another painful commute for thousands forced onto crowded roads, buses and ferries with no train service for a second day.
+SAN FRANCISCO, July 2 San Francisco's regional rail system and its striking employees were to resume mediation on Tuesday evening after another painful commute for thousands forced onto crowded roads, buses and ferries with no train service for a second day.

 "We're seriously hoping to make some progress to get our people back and our trains rolling," said Rick Rice, a spokesman for the Bay Area Rapid Transit (BART) system, on the second day of a strike by about 2,400 of its employees.